genezhang/crypt/README.md

 # Go Vault Secret for Encryption

-Just started to connect Hashicorp Vault to memguard to keep key/iv safe Use to encrypt and decrypt data.
+Just started to connect Hashicorp Vault to memguard to keep key/iv safe.
+Use to encrypt and decrypt data.

+* Added `guardedclient` based on vault/api with only potential exposure is the http.Response.
+* The secret byte slice is immediately put into a `LockedBuffer` reading from `resp.Body` (`GuardedSecret`).
+* The secret byte slice is not decoded using JSON decode by using no-copy scan for JSON path to return values using `buger/jsonparser`.
+* A returned value is in a `LockedBuffer` that can be sealed into an `Enclave`.

+TODO: more functions on `GuardedSecret`.

 ## Start Vault docker in dev mode